Seasonal Precipitation Outlook

 Below Normal - (33% of lowest values in the dataset)

-Thus based on the dataset 1979 to 2012, along with the other inputs, the rainfall forecast for (January- February-March 2014) and December 2013 to January-February-March2014 is going for Above Normal Rainfall for the entire country.
+Thus based on the dataset 1979 to 2014, along with the other inputs, the rainfall forecast for (June-July-August 2014) prepared by CariCOF is going for Below normal rainfall for the entire country and the rainfall forecast for May-June-July 2014 that was prepared at Central American Forum is going for Normal rainfall for the entire country.

 25% chance of Below Normal rainfall

-Precipitation Outlook for January-February-March 2014 prepared by the Caribbean Regional Climate Outlook (CARICOF)
+Precipitation Outlook for June-July-August 2014 prepared by the Caribbean Regional Climate Outlook (CariCOF)

-Precipitation Outlook for December2013-January-February-March2014 prepared at the Central American Forum.
+Precipitation Outlook for May-June-July 2014 prepared at the Central American Forum.

 The information is provided with the understanding that The National Meteorology Service makes no warranties, either expressed or implied, concerning the accuracy, completeness, reliability, or suitability of the Outlook.
 The information may be used freely by the public with appropriate acknowledgement of its source, but shall not be modified in content and then presented as original material.